Susi Kentikian: Early life

-Susianna Kentikian was born in Yerevan, Armenian SSR, the daughter of veterinary doctor Levon Kentikian and his wife Makruhi.
-At the age of five, she left Armenia with her parents and her nine-year-old brother, Mikael, because her father was called up to serve in the military during the First Nagorno-Karabakh War.
+Susianna Kentikian was born in Yerevan, Armenian SSR.
+At the age of five, she left Armenia with her parents and her nine-year-old brother, because her father was called up to serve in the military during the First Nagorno-Karabakh War.
 In 1992, the family first moved to Berlin, Germany and stayed at asylum seekers' homes.
 However, due to the violence at these facilities and their poor knowledge of the German language, they left Berlin and moved to Moldova and later to Russia, where Kentikian went to school for a short period of time.
 The family returned to Germany in 1996 and relocated in Hamburg, again living in government facilities for asylum seekers.
 Kentikian's residence status remained uncertain for almost a decade.
 Several times, she and her family were taken to the airport for deportation, but the intervention of local friends such as her amateur trainer, Frank Rieth, who called lawyers, the media and local politicians, prevented their final expulsion.
 Her family received a permanent residence permit in 2005 when she signed a three-year professional boxing contract that established a stable income.

 At the age of 16, Kentikian began working as a cleaner in a local fitness center to help her family financially.
 She graduated from high school (Realschule) in the summer of 2006 and she eventually became a German citizen in June 2008.
 She applied for dispensation to be allowed to retain her Armenian citizenship.
 Kentikian lived with her family in an apartment near her Hamburg boxing gym.

 Amateur career

 Kentikian discovered her enthusiasm for boxing when she was twelve years old after accompanying her brother to his boxing training.
 She started with regular training herself and stated that boxing had allowed her to forget the difficulties of her life for a short time: "I could let everything out, my whole energy.
 If you have so many problems like our family, you need something like that."

 Kentikian won the Hamburg Championships for juniors from 2001 to 2004.
 She also won the Northern German Championships for juniors in 2003 and 2004, and in October 2004, she had her biggest amateur success by winning the International German Women's Amateur Championships in the featherweight division for juniors.
 Kentikian found it increasingly difficult to find opponents in the amateur ranks, as few boxers wanted to face her, and her status as an asylum seeker did not allow her to box outside Hamburg.
 Kentikian's final amateur record stood at 24 wins and one loss.
 She later blamed overeagerness for her single loss, having fought despite health problems at the time.
-Her aggressive style and fast combinations, and her ambition to always attack until she knocked out the opponent earned her the nickname "Killer Queen"; she has often used the identically-named song by the English rock band Queen as her entrance music.
+Her aggressive style and fast combinations, and her ambition to always attack until she knocked out the opponent earned her the nickname "Killer Queen"; she has often used the identically named song by the English rock band Queen as her entrance music.